Master of Science in

 About Electrical & Computer Engineering at the Daytona Beach, FL Campus

-Housed in the Electrical Engineering and Computer Science Department of the College of Engineering, the M.S. in Electrical & Computer Engineering program prepares students for advanced careers in the aerospace industry and other industries where increasing reliance on embedded control systems have created a high demand for electrical, computer, software and systems engineers.
+A degree in Electrical & Computer Engineering prepares students for advanced careers in industries where increasing reliance on systems-level design has created a high demand for electrical, computer, software and systems engineers

-- The Daytona Beach Campus is home to ERAU’s Eagle Flight Research Center, Green Garage and many state-of-the-art labs and computer facilities where students can take advantage of research opportunities and real-world projects.
+The Daytona Beach Campus is home to the Eagle Flight Research Center, Green Garage and the Radar and Microwaves Lab, where students can take advantage of research opportunities and explore integrated circuit design and analysis.

 MSECE (Thesis option)